-Dr. Keene introduced a new form of magnification for graft dissection.
-She first announced it at the International Society of Hair Restoration Surgery Florida conference in 2002, and then presented it in Rome in 2003.
-State of the art clinics are now adapting this improved form of dissection over the microscope.
+Dr. Keene was the first doctor to introduce video magnification for hair restoration surgery.
+She first announced it at the International Society of Hair Restoration Surgery annual scientific meeting in Florida, 2002, and demonstrated it at the meeting in Rome, 2003.
+State of the art clinics have adapted this improved method of dissection.

 Research has shown that graft dissection using microscopic magnification reduces the incidence of transection, increasing graft yield during graft dissection.
 Table top microscopes have limited working distance and visual field, with limited range of motion for the users head and neck.

 Dr. Keene sought a way to improve ergonomics and magnification over the commonly used microscopes used by hair transplant clinics.
 While seeking an ergonomically improved method of graft magnification, Dr. Keene worked with an engineer to co-develop the video magnification system, which not only offers ergonomic advantages, but also allows the doctor the opportunity to see every graft as it is being dissected.
 This also provides her the opportunity for maximum oversight and quality assurance before the grafts are placed!

 As they are dissected, the grafts are stored in chilled lactated ringers in a dissection kit that Dr. Keene designed to maintain optimal graft hydration throughout the surgery.
 The graft receptacles can be transferred directly to the doctor's or assistant's finger for placing, without additional graft handling.